ChuckBland/Music-Display-Stick-Node/README.md

      - Your node should only respond to version 1 packets
    - Pattern Numbers (0 - 255 sent by TX)
      - 0 - All lights off, packet dump on local Serial Monitor
-     - 1 - 255 Your pattern choices can be whatever you want them to be.
+     - 1 - 254 Your pattern choices can be whatever you want them to be.
        - Depending on your hardware, pattern selection may not apply
-       - 255 - Best Show
+     - 255 - Best of Show
-         - If you have multiple patterns, this is the one you want to show off
+           - If you have multiple patterns, this is the one you want to show off in the final competition
      - Any values outside this range (errors) or unhandled should set the display to black.
-     - Startup pattern is 1
    - Brightness (0 - 255 sent by TX)
      - LED brightness MUST respond to all levels
      - Your power supply must be able to support full brightness
      - Startup brightness is 64
+   - Soft pot
+     - The soft pot is a value that can be adjusted from 0 to 255 at the Head node.
+It is provided to assist with developement but cannot be used as part of your show demonstration.
    - Audio Data (0-100 sent by TX)
      - 7 Audio Channels
      - 1 Average Channel